 Can I lubricate my chain right after a ride in the rain?

-How long should you wait after lubricating before riding?
+How long should I wait after lubricating before riding?

-Ideally, wait at least 15 to 30 minutes, or even longer if you are using a wax-based lubricant.
-This time allows the product to thoroughly penetrate inside the links and stabilize, without being immediately ejected or diluted on the road.
+Ideally, wait at least 15 to 30 minutes, or even longer if you use a wax-based lubricant.
+This delay allows the product to penetrate well inside the links and stabilize without being immediately ejected or diluted on the road.

 Can I use the same lubricant all year round?

-It is possible with certain lubricants called "4 seasons" or "multi-purpose," but it is not optimal.
-Lubricants for dry and wet conditions have very different properties (viscosity, adhesion, water resistance), so if you ride often, adapt your product to the conditions for better performance and a transmission that lasts.
+It is possible with certain lubricants called "4 seasons" or "all-purpose," but it is not optimal.
+Lubricants for dry and wet conditions have very different properties (viscosity, adhesion, water resistance), so if you ride often, adapt your product to the conditions for better performance and a drivetrain that lasts.

 Conclusion

 By regularly and smartly lubricating your electric bike, you extend the lifespan of your drivetrain, reduce your maintenance costs, and significantly improve your riding experience.
 Remember: a good product and a bit of consistency are enough to ride long and efficiently.
-Find on Weebot all the lubricants compatible with e-bikes and our expert advice to maintain your two-wheeler like a pro!
+Find on Weebot all lubricants compatible with electric bikes and our expert advice to maintain your two-wheeler like a pro!